Joist and beam protector tape installed on wood deck frame. Colorado Springs

 12 – This beam was part of an elevated deck that did not have protector tape.
 You can see the extensive damage done by brown rot.

-Extensive brown rot under the fascia of a deck
+Severe brown rot that has occured underneath the improperly installed fascia of a deck located in Colorado Springs

 13 – This shows the severity of brown rot that can occur when the wrong material is used for the framing and the fascia is installed incorrectly.